FamilySearch/gedcomx-php/README.md

 #GedcomX - PHP  [![Build Status](https://travis-ci.org/FamilySearch/gedcomx-php.svg?branch=master)](https://travis-ci.org/FamilySearch/gedcomx-php) [![Packagist](https://img.shields.io/packagist/v/gedcomx/gedcomx-php.svg)](https://packagist.org/packages/gedcomx/gedcomx-php)

-# Overview

 The gedcomx-php SDK is the PHP implementation of [GEDCOM X](http://www.gedcomx.org), including GEDCOM X extension projects.
 The gedcomx-php SDK has the following features:

 * **Sample App**

-  The [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) Github project includes basic functionality and usage of the gedcomx-php SDK.
-You can clone the project or you can [run the app](http://gedcomx-php-sample-app.herokuapp.com) to see it in action.
+  The [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) Github project.
+This project is a sample app that demonstrates basic functionality and usage of the gedcomx-php SDK.
+You can [run the app](http://gedcomx-php-sample-app.herokuapp.com) to see it in action.

 * **GEDCOM X Conceptual Model**